 As part of our audit of the financial statements, we are required to obtain an understanding of the accounting and internal control systems sufficient to plan the audit and develop an effective audit approach.
-We are not required to consider whether the Board's statement on internal control covers all risks and controls, or to form an opinion on the effectiveness of such internal controls, the Company's corporate governance procedures and risks.
+We have not carried out any special review of the internal control system to enable us to express an opinion as to whether the Board's statement on internal control covers all controls and the effectiveness of such internal controls.

-Sub-Regulation (x) of Listing Regulations No. 35 as notified by the Lahore Stock Exchange (Guarantee) Limited on which the Fund is listed requires the Management Company to place before the Board of Directors for their consideration and approval, related party transactions distinguishing between transactions carried out on terms equivalent to those that prevail in arm's length transactions and transactions which are not executed at arm's length price recording proper justification for using such alternate pricing mechanism.
-Further, all such transactions are also required to be separately placed before the Audit Committee.
+Regulation 35 (x) of the listing regulations notified by the Lahore Stock Exchange (Guarantee) Limited requires the company to place before the Board of Directors for their consideration and approval, related party transactions distinguishing between transactions carried out on terms equivalent to those that prevail in arm's length transactions and transactions which are not executed at arm's length price recording proper justification for using such alternate pricing mechanism.
+Further, all such transactions are also required to be separately placed before the audit committee.
 We are only required and have ensured compliance of the above requirements to the extent of approval of related party transactions by the Board of Directors and placement of such transactions before the Audit Committee.
 We have not carried out any procedures to determine whether the related party transactions were undertaken at arm's length prices or not.

-Based on our review, nothing has come to our attention, which causes us to believe that the Statement of Compliance does not appropriately reflect the Management Company's compliance for and on behalf of the Fund, in all material respects, with the best practices contained in the Code of Corporate Governance as applicable to the Fund for the year ended June 30, 2013.
+Based on our review, nothing has come to our attention, which causes us to believe that the Statement of Compliance does not appropriately reflect the Management Company's compliance for and on behalf of the Fund, in all material respects, with the best practices contained in the Code of Corporate Governance as applicable to the Fund for the Period from October 18, 2011 to June 30, 2012.

 A.F.
 Ferguson & Co.
-Chartered Accountants Karachi
+Chartered Accountants Karachi Dated: September 26, 2012

-Dated: September 18, 2013